Myth #5

 The Reality

-Police scanners have been legal and widely used for decades by:
+Police scanners have been legal and widely used for decades by journalists, emergency managers, community members, researchers, and radio hobbyists.
+The tool has always been in the open.

-• Community members: Understanding police activity in their neighborhoods
+• Community members monitor police activity in their neighborhoods to stay informed

-• Researchers: Studying crime patterns, traffic safety, and emergency response
+• Researchers study crime patterns, traffic safety, and emergency response using scanner data

-Encryption isn't being implemented because scanners are illegal—they're not.
-It's being implemented because police departments want to control information and avoid the accountability that comes with public oversight.
+Encryption isn't happening because scanners were ever illegal — they weren't.
+It's happening because police departments want to control information and avoid the scrutiny that public oversight creates.

 Bottom Line